Edward Hagues and Roger Bradbury of the Bayer roots technical team outline the considerations that should influence herbicide choice in sugar beet.

 Sugar beet is one of the few crops that supports a wide range of effective grass and broadleaved weed control options.
-Even for more difficult weeds, the pre- and post-emergence options are far from limited.
+Even for black-grass, a scourge for those on heavier land, the pre- and post-emergence options are far from limited.

 Despite an impressive array of products, there are several issues to consider, such as application timing and tank-mix compatibility; both of which can influence performance.
-Certain phenmedipham formulations, for example, require the addition of an adjuvant oil to boost performance, but the contribution to improved herbicide effectiveness must first be balanced with the increased risk of crop damage.
+Certain phenmedipham formulations, for example, require the addition of an adjuvant oil to soften the leaf cuticle for best performance, but the contribution to improved herbicide effectiveness must first be balanced with the increased risk of crop damage.

-The greatest consideration, however, is perhaps crop safety.
+The greatest consideration however, is perhaps crop safety.
 Sugar beet is easily stressed by herbicide applications.
-While it may be an obvious statement to make, weeds are generally more susceptible when rapidly growing and soil moisture levels are good.
+It may be an obvious statement to make, weeds are generally more susceptible when rapidly growing and soil moisture levels are good.

-In contrast, a mix of Betanal maxxPro (desmedipham + ethofumesate + lenacil + phenmedipham) and Goltix (metamitron) delivers excellent residual and post-emergence control while being kind to the young crop.
-The same cannot be said for other products or tank-mix combinations.
+A mix of Betanal maxxPro (desmedipham + ethofumesate + lenacil + phenmedipham) and Goltix (metamitron) delivers excellent residual and post-emergence control while being kind to the young crop.
+The same cannot be said for other three-way products or tank-mix combinations.

-Environmental stresses too, such as fluctuating temperatures or extreme temperatures can check the crop.
+Environmental stresses too, such as fluctuating temperatures (a swing in day/night temperatures of 18oC or more) or extreme temperatures (above 21oC), can check crop growth.

 While the range of herbicide options may be impressive compared with other crops, the list of those that offer reliable control of a broad spectrum of weeds with good crop safety is short.
-As a straight or in a programme, Betanal maxxPro consistently delivers superior performance.
+As a straight or in a programme, Betanal maxxPro delivers superior performance every time.

 Top tips for getting the best from Betanal maxxPro